Fox Creek Farm CSA logo

 Are you organic?

-We always have been using organic farming practices – cover crops, compost, crop rotations, no use of herbicides, limited use of OMRI (organic system) approved pesticides and no GMO’s.
+We always have been using organic farming practices – cover crops, compost, crop rotations, no use of herbicides, no treated seeds, a limited use of organic farm system approved pesticides using IPM strategies, and never GMO’s.

 Back to top ↑